Gothic-Modding-Community/gmc/docs/zengin/scripts/extenders/ikarus/ini_access.md

 - `option` - option to write/overwrite
 - `value` - string to write in `option`

 !!!
+Note
     If the section or option doesn't exist the function create it

 ### MEM_ApplyGothOpt
 Applies the changes and saves the ini to disk